ameniawy/portfolio_nodejs/README.md

-# mean_squad
+# Mini Project
-The repo for our Software Engineering course.
+This is the repo for my Software Engineering mini project which uses node JS.
+This is basically a website where students and almuni can add their work and past experiences as a showcase.

 Before proceeding you need to install nodejs and mongoDB

 ## Running Node